blakepell/ArgusFramework/README.md

 # ![Argus Framework Logo](https://raw.githubusercontent.com/blakepell/ArgusFramework/master/assets/Argus-Logo-Purple-64.png) Argus Framework
 The Argus Framework is a collection of utilities that span many of the technologies in the .NET ecosystem.
+These libraries generally represent reusable components for applications that I write.

 A few notes of general reference on this project: